lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 #### Alien movement

-I would say this was the most challenging part of the this project.
-Figuring out the logic how to move the aliens.
-The key part was when I assign the direction to a variable and it is changing whenever the aliens on the side hit either edges.
+I would say this was the most challenging part of this project.
+Figuring out the logic of how to move the aliens.
+The key part was when I assign the direction to a variable and it is changing whenever the aliens on the side hit either edge.

 ```
 function alienMovement () {